 Sometimes, all you need is a soothing sound to help you drift away to dreamland.
-Water fountains are beautiful to look at, but the sound they create is also extremely relaxing.
+Indoor water fountains are beautiful to look at, but the sound they create is also extremely relaxing.

-Plus, it masks outside noises, so if it is traffic or loud neighbors keeping you up, a fountain will help.
+Plus, it masks outside noises, so if it is traffic or loud neighbors keeping you up, a fountain will help to bring tranquility.
 Plus, you may not know it but a water feature will make the air in your room cleaner and more comfortable.
 Pair this with memory foam and you will never want to get out of bed.

 Color and Lighting

 Some people find that they are able to fall asleep faster when the last color they look at is muted, neutral, or pastel.
 So, if you have a vibrant color on your walls, maybe it is time for a change.

 Also, your bedroom should be dark.
 If you absolutely need a nightlight, plug it in an outlet in the hallway, so it is not so bright in your room.
 You may also want to buy curtains that will block the sunlight and the streetlight outside your bedroom window.